zhanghai/MaterialEditText/README.md

 ## ProGuard

-The AAR of this library has already included a Proguard configuration file to make `ObjectAnimator` work properly.
+The AAR of this library has already included a ProGuard configuration file to make `ObjectAnimator` work properly.

 ## Older versions